leonidas-o/abac-authorization/README.md

 # ABACAuthorization

-This is an attribute based access control authorization system/ role based access control system for the Swift Vapor Framework with FluentPostgreSQL.
-The usage of attributes are not mandatory, you can specify policies based on roles only.
+This is an attribute based access control authorization system/ role based access control system for the Swift Vapor Framework + Fluent.
+The usage of attributes is not mandatory, you can specify policies based on roles only.

 ## Getting Started

 ### Setup dependencies
-In your `package.swift` add the abac-authorization package
+In your `package.swift` add the abac-authorization package (+ Fluent and your needed driver package, for example FluentPostgresDriver)
 ```swift
     ...
         .package(url: "https://github.com/leonidas-o/abac-authorization.git", from: "x.x.x")